Pips Answer for Wednesday, January 7, 2026

 The 'sum 7' clue for (0,0) and (1,0) was the next anchor.
 By testing the [2,4] domino at (0,1) and (0,0), I found that if (0,0) was 4, then (1,0) had to be 3 to hit that sum of 7.
 This cascaded nicely into the 'equals' constraints.

-Nyt Pips medium answer for 2026-01-07
+NYT Pips medium answer for 2026-01-07

-Answer for 2026-01-07
+Complete answer for 2026-01-07 (Medium)

 For the Medium puzzle by Rodolfo Kurchan, the 'equals' chain at (2,3), (2,4), and (3,3) was the key.
 Since those three cells all had to have the same value, I scanned the dominoes [5,0], [2,6], [4,5], [3,6], [6,5], [0,3], [5,3] for repeating numbers.